Fatal and Significant Airliner Events in 2003

 Source: Lakshmanan, I.A.R, "Air China Flight 112: Tracking the Genesis of a Plague," Boston Globe, 18 May 2003, sec.
 1A, p.
 1.

-Fatal Events for Airlines of Asia and Australasia
+Crashes for airlines of Asia and Australasia

-Fatal Events for the Airlines of Thailand Since 1970
+Crashes for airlines of Thailand Since 1970

-8 May 2003; Ilyushin 76, near Kinshasa, Congo: The aircraft, operated by the Ukraine government, was about 45 minutes into a non-scheduled domestic flight from Kinshasa to Lubumbashi with several hundred passengers when in the cargo hold area when the rear cargo ramp reportedly came open, leading to a rapid depressurization and the loss of dozens of passengers.
+8 May 2003; Ilyushin 76, UR-UCB; near Kinshasa, Congo: The aircraft, operated by the Ukraine government, was about 45 minutes into a non-scheduled domestic flight from Kinshasa to Lubumbashi with several hundred passengers when in the cargo hold area when the rear cargo ramp reportedly came open, leading to a rapid depressurization and the loss of dozens of passengers.
 The crew was able to return to Kinshasa and land.
 Reports from different news organizations give a varying number of passengers and victims.
 While no crew fatalities were mentioned and some passengers survived, the number of passengers killed ranged from less than 10 to over 200.
 This was not a regular airline flight and will not count toward AirSafe.com fatal event rates.

-26 May 2003; Ukrainian-Mediterranean Airlines Yak-42D, near Macka, Turkey: The aircraft, chartered by NATO's Maintenance and Supply Agency, had departed Kabul, Afghanistan and was inbound for a scheduled refueling stop at Trabzon airport when it crashed into high ground near Macka, Turkey.
+26 May 2003; Ukrainian-Mediterranean Airlines Yak-42D, UR-42352; flight 4230; near Macka, Turkey: The aircraft, chartered by NATO's Maintenance and Supply Agency, had departed Kabul, Afghanistan and was inbound for a scheduled refueling stop at Trabzon airport when it crashed into high ground near Macka, Turkey.
 There was heavy fog in the area and the aircraft had attempted several landings prior to the crash.
 All 13 crew members and 62 passengers were killed.
 The passengers were all Spanish peacekeeping forces returning from a six-month tour of duty in Afghanistan.
 This was not a regular airline flight and will not count toward AirSafe.com fatal event rates.

-7. 8 July 2003; Sudan Airways 737-200C; near Port Sudan, Sudan: The aircraft crashed shortly after takeoff on a domestic flight from Port Sudan to Khartoum.
+7. 8 July 2003; Sudan Airways 737-200C; ST-AFK; flight 139; near Port Sudan, Sudan: The aircraft crashed shortly after takeoff on a scheduled domestic flight from Port Sudan to Khartoum.
 The flight crew reported technical difficulties shortly after takeoff and the aircraft crashed about three miles (five km) from the airport.
 All 11 crew members and 105 of the 106 passengers were killed.
 The sole survivor was a three-year old boy, Mohamed al-Fateh , who suffered major injuries, including a severed right leg.
 The boy's mother was killed in the crash as well.

 Fatal Events with a sole survivor